The Difference Between Separate Property and Marital Property in New York

 This can be a complicated area, so be sure to discuss your unique situation with an experienced family law attorney in New York.

 In New York State, the process of identifying assets as separate or marital property could be further complicated by “transmutation,” or “commingling.”

 Transmutation by commingling occurs when separate property and marital property become mixed to such an extent that they are unable to be isolated and identified for purposes of classification and distribution.
 When this occurs, the separate property characterization of a particular asset is lost, and the commingled asset is transformed into marital property.

 Fortunately or unfortunately, as the case may be, the parties in a divorce are often not aware of this until it is too late.
-An experienced matrimonial attorney can advise you about certain exceptions to this rule, and whether an exception applies to your unique case based upon the facts and circumstances.
+A New York State family lawyer can advise you about certain exceptions to this rule, and whether an exception applies to your unique case based upon the facts and circumstances.